-HTC One X, EVO 4G LTE delayed at U.S. Customs for review due to ITC exclusion orderAlex Wagner - Deputy Managing Editor, News Desk
+HTC One X, EVO 4G LTE delayed at U.S. Customs for review due to ITC exclusion orderAlex Wagner - Editorial Director of News and Content

 HTC's One X and EVO 4G LTE are some of the more hotly anticipated Android phones that we've seen recently, but unfortunately for the folks interested in both devices, HTC has announced some bad news concerning their availability.
 The company has sent out a statement explaining that shipments of the two handsets have been held up by a U.S. Customs review, which HTC explains is the result of an ITC exclusion order.
 There's no word yet on exactly how availability may be affected, but HTC says that it's working with Customs to gain approval for the devices.
 HTC's full statement:

 “The US availability of the HTC One X and HTC EVO 4G LTE has been delayed due to a standard U.S. Customs review of shipments that is required after an ITC exclusion order.
 We believe we are in compliance with the ruling and HTC is working closely with Customs to secure approval.
 The HTC One X and HTC EVO 4G LTE have been received enthusiastically by customers and we appreciate their patience as we work to get these products into their hands as soon as possible.”